Predefined script objects

 userData

 The userData object can be used during a dialog session with a specific user.
-The session starts when the user launches your app and interacts with the AI assistant within it.
+The session starts when the user launches your app and interacts with the AI agent within it.
 When the user closes your app, the session ends.
 The session can also be terminated after 30 minutes of inactivity.

 In userData, you can store any data that needs to be available during the current dialog session.
 This data is accessible through the p.userData object in the dialog script, from any script or context inside the project.